 A CommUnity Member is a consumer/shopper who has registered with CommUnity as a CommUnity Member

-The CommUnity program simply tracks all your transactions made at any of our Merchants throughout NZ and allows us to calculate and pass on the funds raised through your purchases to your one, two or three chosen community groups, schools, charities, sports clubs, religious and cultural groups as examples that you selected upon CommUnity registration.
-CommUnity only can view transactions made at CommUnity merchants and not at other retailers who are not part of the CommUnity program.
+The CommUnity program simply tracks all your transactions made at any of our CommUnity Merchants throughout NZ and allows us to calculate and pass on the funds raised through your purchases to your one, two or three chosen community groups, schools, charities, sports clubs, religious and cultural groups as examples that you selected upon CommUnity registration.

-To ensure all your data is safe, we adhere to rigorous industry standards for transmitting sensitive financial information.
-We protect all data using advanced 256-bit encryption, equivalent to that used by banks.
-We do not store any of your bank login details on our server.
+To ensure all your data is safe, we use a NZ company that is part owned by Westpac called Akahu who adheres to rigorous industry standards for transmitting sensitive financial information.
+All data is secure using advanced 256-bit encryption, equivalent to that used by banks.
+We do not store any of your bank login details on our server as the ‘linking account’ process is handled and securely protected by Akahu.

-CommUnity is not a transactional service like a bank.
-It is a service that gives CommUnity a way to view your transactional data from purchases you make at CommUnity Merchants (retailers) both online and in-store and manage it through innovative tools so CommUnity can pass on the funds raised through these transactions to your chosen CommUnity groups.
-No one (not even you) can view your bank balances, transactions, transfers or withdraw money from your financial accounts via our CommUnity platform.
+Akau is a banking service that gives CommUnity a way to capture your transactional data from purchases you make at CommUnity Merchants (retailers) both online and in-store and manage it through innovative tools so CommUnity can pass on the funds raised through these transactions to your chosen CommUnity groups.
+No one (not even you) can view your bank balances, account/card numbers, transfers or withdraw money from your financial accounts via our CommUnity platform.

 Yes absolutely!
 Community Funds Limited trading as CommUnity is a registered New Zealand charity – charity number CC59084